moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

     + Owner: `moj-analytical-services`
     + Name: The name of your app, for example, `my-app`
     + Privacy: Private
 4. Select __Create repository from template__.
 This copies the entire contents of the app template to a new repository.

+__NOTE__: In order to use conda in your RShiny app, you will need to use the [conda branch of the rshiny-template repository](https://github.com/moj-analytical-services/rshiny-template/tree/conda).
+If your application requires the use of Python, including using `dbtools` to query Amazon Athena databases, you will need to use the conda version of the app template.

 ### Create a new webapp